 1. Is your small business website positioned optimally in search engine results?

 Are you achieving a Return on Investment (ROI) from search engine optimization (SEO) and/or search engine marketing (SEM), like pay-per-click advertising through Google AdWords?
-SEO and SEM are the two main ways people find your website.
+SEO and SEM are two key ways new prospects find your website.

 Effective small business websites understand the opportunities, necessary investment, and expected return before designing the website.
-Smart small business owners construct their websites to score for keyword searches that are relevant to their product or service, and for which they can realistically expect to compete.
-Then, they supplement with additional lead generation strategy like SEM.
+Smart small business owners construct their websites to score for keyword searches relevant to their product or service, and for which they can realistically expect to compete.
+Then, they supplement with additional lead generation strategies like SEM.

 2. Does your website clearly convey your brand message?

 Once a person arrives at your website, is the information they seek easy to find?
 Is it presented in an order and style they find agreeable and user friendly?
 In the web design business, this is commonly called User Experience (UX).

 Generally, people decide if they like your website within a few seconds.
 The biggest (subconscious) factor in this decision is color.
 People of different backgrounds, education and income levels, ages, etc., react differently to different colors and imagery, voice and tone, vocabulary, etc. Is your Brand Platform clearly defined?
 Is it evident on your website?
 Is the messaging on your website consistent with your other communications assets?

 3. Is your website built to convert the right visitor?